 - a) The value of assets quoted or traded on a stock exchange or other regulated market shall be determined, in principle, on the basis of the most recently available closing price if this enables an appropriate valuation and provided that the following provisions do not stipulate otherwise. - b) Where an asset is not quoted or traded on a stock market or another regulated market or where the price for an asset quoted or traded on a stock market or another regulated market does not appropriately reflect its current market value, the prices provided by reliable data providers or, alternatively, market prices for equivalent securities or other standard valuation methods shall be used.
-The value of assets which cannot be appropriately valued on the basis of the rules outlined above will be determined using standard valuation models, while considering current market conditions and the circumstances as a whole. - In particular, discounting procedures will be used.
+The value of assets which cannot be appropriately valued on the basis of the rules outlined above will be determined using standard valuation models, while considering current market conditions and the circumstances as a whole.
+In particular, discounting procedures will be used.
 The expected cash flows will be determined for this purpose.
 These cash flows will then be discounted at a discount rate.
 The calculated total net present values of the cash flows correspond to the price of the respective asset.
 The discount rate for the valuation models will be determined on the basis of a risk-free market interest rate plus a risk premium.
-Specific factors applicable for individual assets such as loss allocations, coupon losses, default probabilities etc. will be appropriately reflected in the valuation. - In exceptional cases in particular, for securities which have been suspended from trading on a stock exchange or a regulated market price quotations provided by market participants or depreciation models (the asset is written down to a defined and justified value over a specific period of time) will be used for valuation purposes. - The management company may utilize the services of consulting firms for the valuation of hard-to-value assets (see item 16).
+Specific factors applicable for individual assets such - as loss allocations, coupon losses, default probabilities etc. will be appropriately reflected in the valuation.
+In exceptional cases in particular, for securities which have been suspended from trading on a stock exchange or a regulated market price quotations provided by market participants or depreciation models (the asset is written - The management company may utilize the services of consulting firms for the valuation of hard-to-value assets (see item 16).